 Theatrical trailer shows some deleted scenes; Dalton grabbing some guy for mouth and telling him "Don't be rude!", Wade sitting on couch drinking a beer and saying "So says the fighting philosopher", Carrie Ann sitting in car with Dalton asking him "What's the matter, Dalton?
 Don't you like women?" and Dalton says "Best i ever had was wonderful", Dalton saying "I'm not afraid of him" in the scene where he talks with Doc before Emmet's house explodes, Wesley in bar after Red's shop has exploded and before fight scene telling Dalton, Red and others; "I guess you'll be having that fire sale now, huh Red?"

-When Swayze and Kelly Lynch are at his house and Swayze is tuning the radio, the first song he stops at, which they both sneer at, is Bullet's "Sold my soul to rock and roll".
-When Bullet is heard singing the lyrics "I sold my soul, my soul to rock 'n' roll" there is a really wild two second rock guitar squeal or note sounding at the same time.
-This little guitar part cannot be heard anytime Bullet sings those lyrics in their official released version of that song.
+When Patrick Swayze and Kelly Lynch are at his house and Swayze is tuning the radio, the first song he stops at, which they both sneer at, is Bullet's "I Sold My Soul to Rock N' Roll".
+When Bullet is heard singing the lyrics "I sold my soul, my soul to rock n' roll", there is a really wild two-second guitar squeal or note sounding at the same time.
+This little guitar part cannot be heard on the official released version of that song.